 User Interface & Experience Designer

 More than a designer, I’m a problem-solver at my core.
-The most exciting solutions are those that alleviate confusion, insecurity, and suffering and empower people in some way.
+The most exciting solutions are those that alleviate confusion, insecurity, and frustration and empower people in some way.
 Some of these solutions will involve technology.
 The interface for this technology should be calm and simple.
 It should fill the user with a sense of understanding and control.
 It should enrich their experience, not demand their attention.
 It should support them.
 It should make their lives better.
 It should honor the diversity of people and experience.

 I’m interested in making a tangible improvement in people’s lives with technology that is thoughtful, human-centric, and elegant.